-In the accompanying consolidated financial statements, the Group has adopted IFRS 9, effective for annual periods beginning on or after 1 January 2018, for the first time.
+In the accompanying consolidated financial statements, the Group has adopted IFRS 16, effective for annual periods beginning on or after 1 January 2019, for the first time.
 The Group has not adopted early any other standard, interpretation or amendment that has been issued but is not yet effective.
-IFRS 15 and other new IFRS/IAS amendments in effect do not have significant impact on the accounting policies, financial position and performance of the Bank and its subsidiaries.